AlexPlom/Cranus/README.md

 # Cranus

 The Cranus is an In-Memory implementation of a typical CQRS/Event Sourcing flow, using the Cronus framework.
-The aim of this project is to show how the most basic functionalities of the Cronus work, while avoiding any concers about persisting mechanisms and such.
+The aim of this project is to show how the most basic functionalities of the Cronus work, while avoiding any concerns about persisting mechanisms and such.
 ## Installation

 + Simply Fork the project.